This might be suprising for many users

 provided from AutoCAD, with an unrivaled, high level of compatibility.

-And because Bricscad, for especially this reason, provides application
+And because BricsCAD, for especially this reason, provides application

 developers with a real alternative to adopt their applications (designed